TAG-Epic/speedcord/README.md

 # Speedcord
 A simple discord API wrapper - without the bullshit

+We have a discord!
+Join us at https://discord.gg/yxrprWz

 ## Contributions
 Some ideas of what we need in speedcord